guisua/jdownloader-vpn-docker-synology/README.md

 |`<NORDVPN_PASSWORD>`|Your NordVPN password.|
 |`<ROUTER_LOCAL_IP>`|Your router's local IP.
 This will probably something like `192.168.0.1`. <br>The `/24` after the IP represents the subnet mask.
 Use: <br>`/24` for `255.255.255.0` <br>or <br>`/16` for `255.255.0.0`|

-Please refer to the [official NordVPN Docker documentation](https://github.com/bubuntux/nordvpn#environment-variables) a detailed description of the rest of parameters.
+Please refer to the [official NordVPN Docker documentation](https://github.com/bubuntux/nordvpn#environment-variables) for a detailed description of the rest of parameters.

 ##### What are those port mappings for?